 She is also a professionally trained Opera singer, in Old School Bel Canto technique, with a pure coloratura voice, going all the way up to C7.
 She was trained by her mother, also a coloratura, who studied with the multi award winning Italian soprano, Aida Meneghelli, herself a student of Maria Callas's legendary vocal coach and leading coloratura soprano of her time, Elvira De Hidalgo.

-Since 2008 her mother, Elisabeth Hilltout, has been the manager for The Commander In Chief and the two of them have worked very closely together on every aspect of her daughter's career, sacrificing a lot on the way.
-Combining her experience as a professionally trained opera singer with concert and touring experience, with her experience from marketing and economics, she also studied music management at Columbia College in Chicago.
-When asked about why she manages her daughter she says; "I knew all these first class musicians and I was very excited about the idea of either managing some of them or getting involved with a theatre or opera house.
+Since 2008 her mother, Aina Elisabeth Hilltout, has been the manager for The Commander In Chief.
+The two of them have worked very closely together on every aspect of The CIC's career, sacrificing a lot on the way.
+Combining her experience as a professionally trained opera singer, with her experience from marketing campaigns and economics, her mother decided to study music management in Chicago, in 2007.
+When asked about why she manages her daughter she says; "I knew all these first class musicians and I was very excited about the idea of either managing some of them, or maybe getting involved with a theatre or opera house.
 One day I was watching my oldest daughter play some of her songs and I was very impressed with how fast she had developed her talents.
 At that moment I realized that the biggest talent I had ever seen was sitting right in front of me.
 It was an easy choice after that!"

 An official Patreon page has been created and is up and going from March 25th 2018.
 If you want to support this hard working multi talent with anything from as little as $1 a month (you can stop being a Patron at any time you want), and get very nice rewards, please go to the Patreon/Support Page on this website, or go directly to her Patreon Page.